RoboticExplorationLab/tinympc-crazyflie-firmware/README.md

 High-level commands via https://github.com/sschoedel/crazyswarm/tree/demo/socp

-You might want to check different branches for the corresponding experiments.
+You might want to check different branches for the corresponding experiments. **Make sure to build and flash the source code in `examples/`.**

 Feel free to reach out to the developers if you have any questions.